walterhiggins/WMPJS/README.md

 1. Javascript files inside the scriptcraft/modules folder are *not* automatically loaded or executed when the server starts.
 2. Variables exported from files in the scriptcraft/modules folder are not automatically available everywhere - they are not 'global' variables.

 So this leaves us in a bit of a pickle.
-We've written some useful code, how do we actually get to use it?
+We've written some useful code, but how do we actually get to use it?

 ### Modules
 What is a module?
 A module in ScriptCraft is simply a javascript file.
 Throughout this book I will use the words module and file interchangeably because in ScriptCraft they mean the same thing.
-ScriptCraft uses a commonly used javascriptcript module system called CommonJS which is also used by NodeJS - an increasingly popular javascript programming environment.
+ScriptCraft uses a commonly used module system called CommonJS which is also used by NodeJS - an increasingly popular javascript programming environment.
 In a nutshell, modules provide yet another way to make your code 'reusable'.
 We've already used functions to package up statements that we want to call over and over.
-Well modules provide a way to package up functions.
+Well, modules provide a way to package up functions.
 So far we've only written one function in our file but in later recipese we'll create modules which have many functions.

 ![](img/nasa-apollo-modules.jpg)

 Modular systems are good when programming.
 They're good because modules (much like the command, lander and service module in the above diagram) can be combined together to form larger systems.
+Modules usually perform a set of related functions to serve a single purpose.
+So for example, in the diagram above the lunar lander module was only used to land on the moon.
+That was its only purpose.
+Similarly, when writing javascript modules, it's considered good practice to have the module serve a single purpose.
 If you're interested in learning more about modules check out the CommonJS website http://www.commonjs.org/specs/modules/1.0/ for more information.
 We'll learn some more about modules throughout this book.

 Getting back to our earlier problem - how do we use the new dice.js module we just created?
 Remember earlier we learned about the special 'exports' variable which is used to expose private variables for use by others?
 Well you may be wondering how we get at variables exposed in this way.
 Fortunately there's a special function called 'require()' which lets us do just that.
 The 'require()' function is the counterpart to the 'exports' variable.
 We use 'exports' to say "here's some of my code you can use" and we use require() to say "Hey I'd like to use the code in such-and-such module".